ustaxcourt/itam-api-documentation/README.md

 ### 1. Set up your .env variable in your local instance of the repo
 Please use the `.env.example` file as reference.
 Create a local `.env` file with the Client, Tenant, Secret, and Environment ID/URL information filled in.
-### 2. Install Node.js and dotenv
+### 2. Install Node.js version 20.6.0 or higher
-So we can load our env variables and handle authentications across our different API calls / scripts
+So we can load our env variables and handle authentications across our different API calls / scripts.
+We include handling within package.json and will within all API files as well.
+You can run any script (using src/index.js as an example here) using the following command as well:

+`node --env-file=.env src/index.js`

+### 3. If cloning or forking... if using through (insert packaging solution here)
+You do this! -...